10 That Changed America: Season 2

-Critical response
+Reception

 The initial episode on 10 Buildings That Changed America received mixed reviews from architecture critics.
 It was recognised as achieving the goal to "explain complex battles over architectural ideas, in clear language, to a broad audience".
 However, it was also criticised as lacking substance and failing to address "the historical, social and economic impact of these 10 buildings".
 The Minneapolis Star Tribune highlighted the series 1 episode covering 10 Homes That Changed America for informativeness on "influential homes that transformed residential living".